Target asset allocation is the major determinant of your portfolio’s risk level and the return you receive over the long-term. * It is also

-The table below shows the annual returns of seven major investment asset classes ranked from highest to lowest over the past ten
+The table below shows the annual returns of eight major investment asset classes ranked from highest to lowest over the past

 Not only do investment returns among asset classes vary greatly from year to year, the strongest performer from last year often